AndrewBanks10/simpler-redux/README.md

   getCounter: state =>
     state[reducerKey][counterKey]
 }
-// Setters always take in the simpler-redux enhanced redux store as would be
+// serviceFunctions always take in the simpler-redux enhanced redux store as would be
-// available in mapDispatchToProps at the second argument ownProps.store. export const setters = {
+// available in mapDispatchToProps at the second argument ownProps.store. export const serviceFunctions = {
   increment: store =>
     store.setRState(reducerKey, { [counterKey]: store.getRState(reducerKey)[counterKey] + 1 }, 'increment')
 }